Analysing your

 Combining Implicit and Explicit to Gain More Meaningful Insights

 Using the results of both implicit and explicit tests, researchers can identify the strengths and weaknesses in a brand’s equity.
-They can then develop strategies to strengthen the brand’s positive associations.
-Meanwhile, addressing any negative associations and concerns.
+They can also assess the brand equity of competitors and this yields a huge amount of information about the players in the category.
+Knowledge is power!
+Brands can then develop strategies to strengthen the brand’s positive associations based on an informed position.

 Great things can happen in a split-second